 - 1 teaspoon fine sea salt , or table salt

-- In a large bowl whisk together the coconut oil, brown sugar and eggs.
+- In a large bowl, whisk together the coconut oil, brown sugar, honey, eggs, and vanilla.

-- In a separate bowl, whisk together the flour, cinnamon, baking powder, baking soda and salt.
-Slowly add the dry ingredients to the wet ingredients and stir with a wooden spoon just until combined.
-Do not over mix.
-Fold in the zucchini and chocolate chips (if adding).
+- In a separate bowl, whisk together the flour, cinnamon, baking powder, baking soda, and salt.
+Slowly add the dry ingredients to the wet ingredients and stir with a wooden spoon just until combined, being careful not to overmix.
+Fold in the zucchini, mashed bananas, and chocolate chips, if using.

 - Fill the muffin liners 2/3 of the way full.
-If adding chocolate chips, sprinkle some evenly over the top of the muffins.
+If adding chocolate chips, you can also sprinkle some evenly over the top of the muffins.

-- Bake for 18-20 minutes, or until lightly browned and a toothpick comes out clean.
-Transfer muffins to a wire rack to cool.
+- Bake 18 to 20 minutes, or until lightly browned and a toothpick inserted in the center comes out clean.
+Transfer muffins to a wire rack to cool completely.

 - Flour: In place of all-purpose flour you can use a white whole wheat flour or kamut flour (I would use 1/4 cup less flour for these as they are thicker).
 I’ve also replaced 1 cup flour with 1 cup of old fashioned oats with success.

-- Oil: In place of coconut oil you may also use applesauce, very light olive oil or canola oil in place of coconut oil.
+- Oil: In place of coconut oil, use applesauce, very light olive oil, or canola oil.

 - Extras: My kids love when I add chocolate chips, you can can also add in extras like dried fruit, chopped nuts and coconut.